Assessments - Information for Patients and Consumers

 When reviewing this information please be aware that there are times when FDA may access the data available through Sentinel for a variety of reasons beyond seeking direct access to information that can help assess potential safety risks for a specific product.
 Some examples include determining a rate or count of an identified health outcome of interest, examining medical product use, exploring the feasibility of future, more detailed analyses within Sentinel, and seeking to better understand the capabilities of the Sentinel System.

-Data obtained through Mini-Sentinel are intended to complement other types of data and information compiled by FDA scientists, such as adverse event reports, published study results, and clinical trials, which can be combined with Mini-Sentinel data and used by FDA to inform regulatory decisions regarding medical product safety.
-However, data obtained from the Min-Sentinel System are not necessarily used by FDA to take regulatory actions or to make safety decisions.
-Any public health actions taken by FDA regarding products involved in Mini-Sentinel queries and protocols are communicated through existing channels.
+Data obtained through Sentinel are intended to complement other types of data and information compiled by FDA scientists, such as adverse event reports, published study results, and clinical trials, which can be combined with Sentinel data and used by FDA to inform regulatory decisions regarding medical product safety.
+However, data obtained from the Sentinel System are not necessarily used by FDA to take regulatory actions or to make safety decisions.
+Any public health actions taken by FDA regarding products involved in Sentinel queries and protocols are communicated through existing channels.

-The information provided on this website is intended to inform the public about the Mini-Sentinel pilot.
-Responsibility for the content of this website lies with the Mini-Sentinel Coordinating Center (MSCC).
+The information provided on this website is intended to inform the public about Sentinel .
+Responsibility for the content of this website lies with the Sentinel Coordinating Center (SCC).

 This website has links to many others.
 You should be aware that:

-- The MSCC cannot attest to the accuracy of information provided by external links.
+- The SCC cannot attest to the accuracy of information provided by external links.